Creating a Home Office That Works: Design Tips for Productivity

 • Keyboard and Mouse - Wrists neutral, not bent up or down

-Invest in a quality ergonomic chair—you'll spend thousands of hours in it.
+Invest in a quality ergonomic chair.
+You'll spend thousands of hours in it.

 Storage